ME-Catalyst/pm500-integration/docs/user/configuration.md

 - When operating in EtherNet/IP Listen-Only mode, periodic keep-alive traffic is required to maintain the connection.

 ## Related Repository Assets

-- Node-RED assembly polling examples in [../src/node-red/flows/](../src/node-red/flows/) read Assembly 100 Attribute 3 using listen-only EtherNet/IP connections that honor the constraints outlined above.
+- Node-RED assembly polling examples in [`src/node-red/flows/`](../../src/node-red/flows/) read Assembly 100 Attribute 3 using listen-only EtherNet/IP connections that honor the constraints outlined above.
-- Polling guardrails in [polling-guidelines.md](polling-guidelines.md) expand on the connection ownership and interval recommendations referenced in this overview.
+- Polling guardrails in [`advanced_usage.md`](advanced_usage.md) expand on connection ownership and interval recommendations referenced in this overview.
-- Operational validation steps in [operations/playbooks.md](operations/playbooks.md) include heartbeat monitoring routines tailored to the assemblies described here.
+- Recovery procedures in [`../troubleshooting/recovery.md`](../troubleshooting/recovery.md) include heartbeat monitoring routines tailored to the assemblies described here.